aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/save-files/_index.md

 {{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-Files-Handling-SavingFiletoStream-1.cs" >}}

-## **How to Save Excel File to Html and Mht files**
+## **How to Save Excel File to Html and Mht Files**
-Aspose.Cells can simply save an Excel file ,JSON, CSV or other files which could be loaded by Aspose.Cells as .html and .mht files.
+Aspose.Cells can simply save an Excel file, JSON, CSV or other files which could be loaded by Aspose.Cells as HTML and MHT files.
 {{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Convert-Excel-to-MHTML.cs" >}}

 ## **How to Save Excel File to OpenOffice (ODS, SXC, FODS, OTS)**
-We can saving the files as open offce format : ODS, SXC, FODS, OTS etc.
+We can save the files as OpenOffice formats: ODS, SXC, FODS, OTS, etc.
 {{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Convert-Excel-to-ODS.cs" >}}

 ## **How to Save Excel File to JSON or XML**

-JSON (JavaScript Object Notation) is an open standard file format for sharing data that uses human-readable text to store and transmit data.
+JSON (JavaScript Object Notation) is an open standard file format for sharing data that uses human‑readable text to store and transmit data.
 JSON files are stored with the .json extension.
-JSON requires less formatting and is a good alternative for XML.
-JSON is derived from JavaScript but is a language-independent data format.
-The generation and parsing of JSON is supported by many modern programming languages. application/json is the media type used for JSON.
+JSON requires less formatting and is a good alternative to XML.
+JSON is derived from JavaScript but is a language‑independent data format.
+The generation and parsing of JSON is supported by many modern programming languages. **application/json** is the media type used for JSON.

 Aspose.Cells supports saving files to JSON or XML.

 {{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Convert-Excel-to-JSON.cs" >}}

-## **Advance topics**
+## **Advanced topics**
 - [Adjust workbook compression level](/cells/net/adjust-workbook-compression-level/)
 - [Save Workbook to Strict Open XML Spreadsheet Format](/cells/net/save-workbook-to-strict-open-xml-spreadsheet-format/)
 - [Saving File to Response Object](/cells/net/saving-file-to-response-object/)